leeannehammond/seirf-phoenix-rising-hw/README.md

 You may have up to a three-day grace period period on a project for extenuating circumstances if you get approval before the due date.

 Unexcused absences are not allowed.
 If you will have to miss a class, notify the IA/LI via Slack ahead of time so that we can mark your absence as excused.
 You may have a 48-hour grace period for notifying the IA/LI in case of emergency.
 Acceptable excuses include illness, death or critical illness to a family member of significant other, critical life emergency, and religious observances.

+Students who have fulfilled all of the above requirements will receive a digital certificate of completion via email 1 week after to the course’s end.

 ## Additional Expectations
 * Take initiative.